min2ha/ukwa-site/content/target/67251/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: Navigating the EU Withdrawal Bill through unamended without a majority is nightmarish – but possible

 Comments on the difficulties the government faces getting the EU Withdrawal Bill  passed unamended with no Commons majority.